 Having a properly thickened filling (using flour) and making sure your crust is baked properly is key.
 This is especially important with slab pie because it has a large surface area.
 Here are 5 tips for perfectly baked pie crust:

-- Use Crust Dust: I first learned about the miracle of CRUST DUST from King Arthur Flour.
+- Use Crust Dust: I first learned about the miracle of CRUST DUST (see image above) from King Arthur Flour.
 It's super easy to make, too!
 Crust dust is a 1:1 ratio of all-purpose flour and sugar.
 You simply mix the two ingredients together, then sprinkle it over the bottom crust in a THIN layer before adding the pie filling.
 As the pie bakes, the flour and sugar create a barrier, preventing the juices from soaking into the crust.
 It really works, too, and once baked, you won't even know it's there.

 - Bake In Bottom ⅓ of Oven: Baking the pie lower in the oven (I bake on the second to bottom rack position) helps the bottom crust to bake evenly.